adamsp/wsnz-android/README.md

 ============
 This is an app for monitoring quakes all around New Zealand.
 For more details see the website at http://www.whatsshaking.co.nz

+You can download the app from Google Play here: https://play.google.com/store/apps/details?id=speakman.whatsshakingnz

 You will need a Google Maps API key to run this app, you can get that here: https://developers.google.com/android/maps-api-signup

 ## Acquiring the code